Practice Inspection General Information

 The following occurs post-inspection for either a

 - The office has 21 days to respond in writing to the deficiencies raised in the draft report.
 An Action Plan template is available to assist offices in structuring their responses to the deficiencies raised.
 If the office disagrees with items raised in the draft report, supporting documentation may be submitted along with the firm Action Plan.

-- The inspection file, as well as the office’s response to the reportable deficiencies, are subject to a detailed review at CPA Ontario.
+- The inspection file, as well as the office’s response to the deficiencies raised, are subject to a detailed review at CPA Ontario.

 - The Practice Inspection Committee will determine the outcome of the inspection.

-- A letter outlining the outcome, along with the final report and invoice, will be sent to the PI Contact.
+- A communication outlining the outcome, along with the final report and invoice, will be sent to the PI Contact.
 The invoice with respect to the inspection will be sent separately.

 Practice Inspection Committee Decisions

 The Practice Inspection Committee will determine whether:

 - The office has met the requirements of Practice Inspection in the current cycle.
 The office will be subject to inspection again in approximately three years, during the next cycle of inspections;